kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module04.md

 After completing this lab, you will be able to:

-- Reset the password for the user.
+- Reset the password for the user
-- Assign an Azure AD role in Privileged Identity Management.
+- Assign an Azure AD role in Privileged Identity Management
-- Sign in to the Azure Portal, to access the Privileged Identity Management.
+- Sign in to the Azure Portal, to access the Privileged Identity Management

 ## Architecture Diagram